teegarcs/Mocker/README.md

 to enter into the individual editing or select the add action button to add a new scenario.

 *From every screen you have the ability to turn Mocker Matching on which enables you to create mocked responses based on real requests/responses made.
+Mocker simply monitors the traffic of your application and automatically generates scenarios and responses for you.
+When Mocker Mathing is enabled, all mocker scenarios are considered disabled and your real request will be made.
 To enable Mocker Matching, toggle it on using the overflow menu.
-To disable Mocker Matching, open the notification and select the disable action.*
+To disable Mocker Matching, open the notification and select the disable action or toggle it back off via the overflow menu.*

 ![mocker-home.png](screenshots/mocker-home.png)